 After 24 hours remove the seeds from the refrigerator and sprinkle evenly over the top of the damp soil using as many seeds as you see fit.
 When you have done this, cover the seeds with a thin layer of soil and gently press down with the base of a glass or your fingers.
 Moisten again and place in a bright location within the house but not in direct sunlight.

 The seeds will germinate in a few days and seedlings will appear.
 They will grow quite quickly provided the soil is kept moist.
-Frequent misting with infrequent watering is the best method of maintaining the soil moist as this simulates rain which shamrocks are well accustomed to in Ireland!
+Frequently misting the top of the soil with a spray bottle is the best method of keeping the soil moist as this simulates rain which shamrocks are well accustomed to in Ireland!

 As the seedlings grow, you will notice that two leaves will appear.
 Have patience and faith, the third leaf of the trefoil will appear a few days after!